-academic year" shall be substituted as under:-"Academic Term of 6 months" in terms of Gazette Notification dated 5.4.2018 c.
-As per Appendix - Schedule of Admission the commencement of session / term shall be 1st May and 1st August for Postgraduates of Broad and Super specialties respectively.
+- a.
+The period of training for obtaining these degrees shall be three completed years including the period of examination. - b.
+As per Appendix Schedule of Admission the commencement of session / term shall be 1st May and 1st August for Postgraduates of Broad and Super specialties respectively.